 After settling in the town of Arusha for a few days, our journey up the ‘impossible mountain’ would be a nine-day expedition on the Western Breach route.
 There are many paths to Uhuru Peak, the summit of Kilimanjaro.
 However, the Western Breach is known to be the most scenic route of all.
 The Western Breach is also the most technical and physically demanding path to the summit, which is coined ‘The Roof of Africa’ as it’s the highest peak on the continent.

 After two intense years of trekking, hiking, and multi-day expeditions I held no doubts about my physical ability to summit.
 However, with an altitude of 5,895m, Uhuru Peak is often a battle against the altitude more so than a test of one’s physical endurance.
-It’s an old climber’s saying, that the mountain decides if you will reach the summit or not.

 Our journey to the summit is with the Kiliwarriors.
 A strong name for a brave group of men who carry 20kg loads, tents, and supplies along the journey.
 Kiliwarrior Expeditions offer a premium Kili experience with all of the extra trimmings that made this trip one of the most luxurious camping experiences of my life.